ivan-osipov/ivan-osipov/README.md

 #### ⌨ As an employee:

-I'm working for [ARRIVAL](http://arrival.com/) in Robotics department on Lead Backend Engineer postion.
+I'm working for [ARRIVAL](http://arrival.com/) in Robotics department on Tech Lead Engineer postion.
 We are creating robitic 🤖 [microfactories](https://arrival.com/?id=4) 🔩 to support our elictric cars 🚍 production.
 I have a lot of responsibilities there from code writing to integrations with other teams and architecture design.

 #### 💰 As an investor:

 I prefer diversified long-term goal-based strategies.

-#### 🚀 As a founder:

-I have a project https://gettis.io which is under development.
-It is a flexible Learning Management System.

 #### ⚙ As a technology lover: